-- An initial hearing decision reached or sanction assigned by a Student Conduct Administrator or Board may be appealed in writing by the Respondent(s) to Chief Student Conduct Administrator or designee within five (5) school days of the decision.
+- 1. An initial hearing decision reached or sanction assigned by a Student Conduct Administrator or Conduct Board hearing may be appealed in writing by the Respondent(s) to the Chief Student Conduct Officer or his/her designee within five University working days of the decision.
 Appeals will be heard by a Student Conduct Board whenever possible.
-The Board will normally consist of three persons, including at least one student.
+The Board will normally consist of three persons, including at least one student, whenever possible and appropriate.
 The appeal may be heard by a single administrator or a three person panel.
-(Note: If Title IX related cases, each party has the opportunity to appeal.) - An appeal shall consist, at minimum, of a conversation with the appellant and a review of the record of the Student Conduct Board/Appeal Board hearing and supporting documents for one or more of the following purposes: - a.
-To determine whether the Board hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Respondent a reasonable opportunity to prepare and to present a response to those allegations.
-Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - b.
-To determine whether the decision reached regarding the Respondent was based on substantial information; that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code occurred. - c.
-To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed. - d.
-To consider new information, sufficient to alter a decision or other relevant facts not brought out in the
+(Note: In Title IX related cases, each party has the opportunity to appeal.) - An appeal shall consist, at minimum, of a conversation with the appellant and a review of the record of the Student Conduct Board/Administrative hearing and supporting documents for one or more of the following purposes: - A. To determine whether the hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Respondent a reasonable opportunity to prepare and present a response to those allegations.
+Deviations from the designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - B. To determine whether the decision reached regarding the Respondent was based on substantial information; that is, whether there was facts in the case that, if believed by the fact find, were sufficient to establish that a violation of the Student Code occurred. - C. To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed. - D. To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original student Conduct Board Hearing. - 3.
+If the appellant has been expelled or suspended from the University for a period of ten days or more, Arkansas law provides that at the appeal hearing appellants are entitled to be represented by an attorney if appellant so chooses, at their own expense.
+If the appellant does not so choose, the appellant is still entitled to have an attorney or other advisor present with you at the hearing, but only to advise, not to represent you.

-- original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing. - 3.
-If an appeal is upheld, the Student Conduct Administrator or Board shall determine what remaining responsibility, if any, exists for violation of the Student Conduct Code and what the appropriate sanctions are.
-Alternately, the Student Conduct Administrator may remand the case to a Student Conduct Board panel for a new hearing. - Sanctions issued following Board hearings shall not be implemented until all appeals have been either exhausted or voluntarily waived.
+- 4. If an appeal is upheld, the Student Conduct Administrator or Board shall determine what remaining responsibility, if any, exists for violation of the Student Code of Conduct and what appropriate sanctions are.
+Alternately, the Chief Conduct Office may remand the case to a Student Conduct Board panel for a new hearing. - 5.
+Sanctions issued following Board hearings shall not be implemented until all appeals have been either exhausted or voluntarily waived.

-ARTICLE VI: INTERPRETATION AND REVISION
+INTERPRETATION AND REVISION

-Any question of interpretation or application of the Student Conduct Code shall be referred to the University Student Conduct Administrator or his/her designee for final determination.
-2. The Student Code shall be reviewed at least every five (5) years under the direction of the Student Conduct Administrator.
-Previous review: 2010.
+- Any question of interpretation or application of the Student Code of Conduct hall be referred to the Chief Student Conduct Officer or his/her designee for final determination. - 2.
+The Student Code shall be reviewed at least every five years under the Direction of the Vice Chancellor for Student Affairs and the Chief Conduct Officer.

-ARTICLE VII: EMERGENCY POWERS
+EMERGENCY POWERS